Follow

 Artist Statement

 The world feels like a divide - a crossroads of rupture and longing.
 My work opens windows into both paths: one shaped by feminist rage, despair, and the aching grief for our earth, for each other, and for all who are marginalized.
-The other path carries a soft resistance: tenderness, longing, and a quiet magic.
+The other path carries a soft resistance: tenderness, longing, and a lingering magic.
 Like harbingers from another realm, my objects, paintings and gestures appear - fragments of a world trying to mend.

 I resist singularity.
-My practice spans performance, video, installation, and object-based work, guided by process and instinct.
+My expression spans performance, video, installation, and object-based work, guided by process and instinct.
 I travel through cinematic, symbolic forms - color and shape - and translate raw, fleeting moments into visual languages that speak plainly, yet hold deeper metaphorical weight.
 Whether I lie in a bed of stones (State of Woman), try to hold the moon close (Lasso and the Moon), or send lashes to strangers to make a wish upon, each gesture becomes a small offering, both personal and collective.

 Two themes echo through my work: Don’t kill your tender heart and Il patriarcato è finito (Patriarchy is Over).
-They are portals inviting viewers to look again - softer, but also burning brighter.
+What is rage?
+What is love?
+What is grief?
+What shape is hope?

 These questions unfold in pieces like State of Woman and Cocoon, always rooted in natural environments.
 I want my harbingers - magical objects, mobiles, garments, flags, tents - to be grounded in our world.
 That is why I perform outdoors, often using natural materials like bamboo sticks, stones, sand, and mud, weaving the magical with the earthly.